 Suggested Emphasis or Theme: God loves us and makes rules that will help us to be happy.
 Satan wants bad things to happen to us so he tempts us to disobey God.

-Memory Verse: “Submit yourselves, then, to God.
-Resist the devil, and he will flee from you.”
-James 4:7, NIV
+Memory Verse: “So give yourselves to God.
+Stand against the devil, and the devil will run away from you.”
+James 4:7, ICB

-Adam and Eve were happy in the Garden of Eden where God provided for all of their needs.
+Adam and Eve were happy in the Garden of Eden, where God provided for all of their needs.
 God gave them only one rule: do not eat from the tree in the middle of the garden.
-The serpent came to Eve and tempted her with lies and convinced her to eat from the tree.
-Then Eve gave some of the fruit to Adam and he also ate it.
-At that point they both realized their sin and guilt at disobeying God.
+The serpent came to Eve, tempted her with lies, and convinced her to eat from the tree.
+Then Eve gave some of the fruit to Adam, and he also ate it.
+They both realized their sin and guilt for disobeying God at that point.
 For the first time, people experienced shame.
 Because of their sin, God banished Adam and Eve from the garden.

 The Garden of Eden was the name of the specific location in God’s creation where He placed Adam and Eve.
 Genesis 2:4-25 gives more details about God’s creation and how Adam and Eve related to it.
 God created Adam from the dust of the earth and breathed life into him.
-Adam was given the responsibility to care for the garden but God did not mean for Adam to do this alone.
-God brought all of animals before Adam and gave him the honour of naming them.
-As he reviewed the animals Adam must have found it obvious that each of the animals had mates.
+Adam was responsible for caring for the garden, but God did not mean for Adam to do this alone.
+God brought all of the animals before Adam and gave him the honour of naming them.
+As he reviewed the animals, Adam must have found it obvious that each of the animals had mates.
 God caused Adam to fall into a deep sleep and removed one of his ribs.
-From this rib God formed a woman.
+From this rib, God formed a woman.
 The creation of mankind was now complete.
 Adam and Eve were beautiful and pure.
 They experienced no shame or need to cover up with clothes.

 God is pure and perfect.
-He cannot just ignore sin.
-Adam and Eve had to be punished.
+His wisdom is perfect.
+Adam and Eve’s rejection of God’s wisdom for their own flawed wisdom had terrible consequences.
+Sin always has consequences.
 The serpent was cursed for its part in the temptation.
-Eve, whose name means “life” or “life giver,” received a punishment uniquely suited to her.
-The pain accompanying the life-giving process of childbirth was greatly increased.
-Adam’s punishment was that he would now have to sweat and toil to work the ground, to raise food, and to provide for his family’s needs.
-He had worked in the Garden before this time (Genesis 2:15) but this would now be more difficult.
+For Eve (whose name means “life” or “life giver”), the consequence of her sin was that her pain would increase in childbearing.
+For Adam, the consequence was that he would now have to sweat and toil to work the ground, raise food, and provide for his family’s needs.
+He had worked in the Garden before this time (Genesis 2:15), but this would now be more difficult.

-Adam and Eve’s sin also ended their intimate relationship with God – the equivalent of spiritual death.
-When they were banished from the garden, they were also denied access to the tree of life; so death came into the world because of their sin.
+Adam and Eve’s sin also ended their intimate relationship and partnership with God – the equivalent of spiritual death.
+When they were exiled (or banished ) from the garden, they were also denied access to the Tree of Life, so death came into the world because of their sin.

 God disciplined Adam and Eve, but He did not stop loving them.
-He showed his love and care by giving them better clothing before He sent them from the garden, and He gave them a way to renew their relationship with Him.
-Even at this time, God had already made a plan by which sin could be forgiven.
-He already knew that Jesus would die for our sins thousands of years in the future.
+He showed his love and care by giving them better clothing before He sent them from the garden and gave them a way to renew their relationship with Him.
+Even at this time, God had already made a plan by which sin could be banished forever, and humanity find forgiveness.
+He had already planned for Jesus to die for the sin of the world.